Kool Breeze of Northwest Florida, Inc Blog: Posts Tagged ‘Air Conditioning Installation’

 Monday, January 24th, 2022

 The right air conditioning unit can make an incredible difference to your home, but how do you choose the right one?
 While it may be winter right now, that doesn’t mean much in Florida’s climate, where we have sweltering summers and winters that would be laughable to our family and friends up north.
-If you’re considering a new HVAC unit to help keep your home cool, consider a ductless AC unit.
+If you’re considering a new HVAC unit to help keep your home cool, consider a ductless AC unit, also known as a mini split air conditioner.
+It’s important to choose a mini split air conditioner with the right cooling capacity for your space to ensure effective and efficient cooling.

 Continue Reading